-- 50% of the target payout upon meeting the defined minimum threshold; - 100% for the target threshold achievement; and, - up to 200% for any achievement exceeding the target for the Strategic Performance component; and up to 150% for any achievement exceeding the target for goals related to ESG Performance.
+- 50% of the target payout upon meeting the defined minimum threshold, with incremental payouts for partial achievements up to 100% target achievement; - 100% for the target achievement; and, - up to 200% for any achievement exceeding the target for the Strategic Performance component; and up to 150% for any achievement exceeding the target for goals related to ESG Performance.

 The Strategic and ESG Performance objectives are weighted based on strategic importance, difficulty, and required effort to achieve.
-The aggregate value of achievement on all goals determines the overall percentage of incentive earned for each individual.
+The aggregate value of achievement on all goals determines the overall percentage of incentive earned for each component.

-2021 Results from Short-Term Incentive Program
+2022 Results from Short-Term Incentive Program